 Are test scores required for application to the degree programs in Higher Education

 and Student Affairs?

-PhD applicants are often concerned about taking admissions tests when they have been out of school for an extended period of time.
-Because many of our PhD students are working professionals, our doctoral program does not use cut-off test scores for admissions; rather, our faculty use a holistic admissions process that considers all of the application elements as a whole and that has been shown to be predictive of student success in our PhD program.
+Application for our graduate degrees no longer requires exam scores.
+Our faculty use a holistic admissions process that considers all of the application elements as a whole and that has been shown to be predictive of student success in our programs.

-Courses are taught in a variety of modes depending upon the course content and the degree program.
+Courses are taught in a variety of modes depending upon the course content and the degree/certificate program.
 Possible formats include hybrid (combination of face-to-face instruction and online instruction), online and traditional face-to-face courses.
-Courses may also be offered in eight-week, 16-week, weekend or other alternative delivery modes.
-The MS degree in Higher Education is 100 percent online delivery, although you may choose to access some courses in alternative face-to-face sections.
+Courses may also be offered in five-week, eight-week, 16-week, weekend or other alternative delivery modes.

 - Where are courses offered?